jcawley5/kyma-oauth-proxy/addons/oauth-proxy-connector-0.1.0/docs/overview.md

 ### Set up the Connector

 1. Navigate to the **Runtimes** view under **Extensibility** in SAP C/4HANA cockpit and click on the cluster that you will be using
-2. Register a new system providing an appropriate name (e.g. 'fieldglass')
+2. Register a new system providing an appropriate name (e.g. 'mysystem')
 3. Click **Kyma Console**.
 4. In the Console, choose the Namespace, go to **Catalog** and select **[Preview] Kyma oAuth Proxy - Connector**.
 5. Click **Add once** to install and configure the Connector: